onera/Cassiopee/Connector/doc2/source/Connector.rst

 .. py:function:: Connector.getIntersectingDomains(t, t2=None, method='AABB', taabb=None, tobb=None, taabb2=None, tobb2=None)

-    create a Python dictionary describing the intersecting zones.
+    Create a Python dictionary describing the intersecting zones.
 If t2 is not provided, then the computed dictionary states the self-intersecting zone names, otherwise, it computes the intersection between t and t2.
 Mode can be 'AABB', for Axis-Aligned Bounding Box method, 'OBB' for Oriented Bounding Box method, or 'hybrid', using a combination of AABB and OBB which gives the most accurate result.
 Depending on the selected mode, the user can provide the corresponding AABB and/or OBB PyTrees of t and/or t2, so that the algorithm will reuse those BB PyTrees instead of calculating them.